build-trust/ockam-website/src/content/learn/how-to-guides/high-performance-team/engineering_levels.md

     </td>
     <td>
       <ul>
-          <li> Given an introduction to a small task from a more senior engineer, can drive a task to completion independently.</li>
+          <li> Given an introduction to a small task from a senior engineer, can drive a task to completion independently.</li>
           <li> “Can fill in the blanks”</li>
       </ul>
     </td>